Maria and her friends decided to spend their third year on a work placement. Here Maria explains what that can involve.

 I start Friday mornings with another Zumba class - though not as early this time!
 I only have one lecture on a Friday - Creative Writing 1-2pm - so can spend the day working, doing my washing or watching Netflix as I please.
 After dinner, we watched Harry Potter and the Chamber of Secrets - we’ve started from the beginning again!

 Saturday is cleaning day for the whole flat - you can hear the hoover all the time!
-I’m also a RAID Ambassador, so led a campus tour this morning, and then spent the afternoon doing a bit of work.
+I’m also a Student Ambassador, so led a campus tour this morning, and then spent the afternoon doing a bit of work.
 We went out for dinner at a local pub, which was very nice, and then (you’ve guessed it) watched the next Harry Potter!

 I don’t tend to do much on Sundays.
 I went to the gym and then prepared for my lectures for next week.
 It’s a good day to catch up with my friends and family from back home, and hear about their week.
 In the evening, we have our Tesco food order delivered, which keeps us going for a while.
 There was a beautiful sunset this evening - what a lovely end to the week!